benoit-cty/decentralized_AI/README.md

 ## Authors
 Benoit C, Matthew McAteer, Alexandre Moreau and Jeddi Mees

+For more background info read our [Whitepaper](https://github.com/trancept/decentralized_AI/blob/master/whitepaper/whitepaper.md).

-This is a first try at building a "Decentralized AI".
+This is our try at building a "Decentralized AI".
 Well it is just a semantic segmentation task that run in a decentralized fashion : The task is done on a machine in the internet, like in a proprietary cloud, but on a decentralized cloud : you do not have to create an account with the computer owner.
 All is handle by iExec.

 The semantic segmentation is done by the [Mask RCNN](https://github.com/matterport/Mask_RCNN) project trained on the [COCO Dataset](http://cocodataset.org/).